-History, Arts, & Culture
+History, Arts & Culture

 When it comes to museums, art, and entertainment, Bergen has a laundry list of options.
 Check out Grieg Hall to catch a performance of the Bergen Philharmonic Orchestra or head to Den Nationale Scene, Bergen's main theatre (Ibsen was once an in-house playwright here).
 The Bryggens Museum is a bit more off the beaten path than the Hanseatic Museum, and it offers a fascinating look into Bergen's, Norway's, and human history.
 Café Opera and Madam Felle have live music every weekend, the latter specializing in jazz.
 And while downtown certainly is the heart of Bergen, the Møhlenpris neighborhood, near the university, is an up-and-coming area of cafés and restaurants worthy of exploring.

-Food, Drinks, & Nightlife
+Food, Drinks & Nightlife

 The Norwegian diet, once largely made up of dried and salted fish, wasn't always something to write home about—but nowadays, it's quite the opposite.
 New Nordic cuisine is taking the country by storm, and the options you'll find in Bergen are virtually limitless (international and otherwise).
-And remember: This is a university town.
+And remember: this is a university town.
 17,000 students from all over the globe make their impact on Bergen daily.

-And onto the drinks: Altona Vinbar is the oldest tavern in the city (dating back to the 1600s), and Don Pippo has a fabulous selection of wine.
+And onto the drinks: Altona Vinbar is the oldest tavern in the city (dating to the 1600s), and Don Pippo has a fabulous selection of wine.
 When it comes to beer, the craft movement has been slow to grow in Norway, but it's definitely catching on.
 Bergenhus Bryggeri was the first brewery in Bergen, and Henrik Øl og Vinstove has dozens of options on tap.
 Norway does have notoriously high alcohol prices, so if you're on a shoestring, consider buying your drinks at corner shops and supermarkets.
 Don't leave without trying aquavit—most every bar will carry this strong Scandinavian spirit.

 The City's Great Outdoors

 Bergen is the "city of seven mountains," so your feet certainly don't have to rest here.
 Most tourists will be flocking to Mt.
 Fløyen or Mt.
 Ulriken, both with funiculars.
 Instead, take bus no.12 at Festplassen to Montana, where the local trail starts.
 You'll climb Mt.
-Ulriken the hard way (that is, not sitting in a cable car), and continue to walk the Vidden Trail over to Mt.
+Ulriken the hard way (that is, not sitting in a cable car) and continue to walk the Vidden Trail over to Mt.
 Fløyen.
 Should you have time, you could also hike over to Mt.
-Rundemannen, and that would already knock off three of the city's seven peaks.
+Rundemannen, which would already knock off three of the city's seven peaks.

 For a more challenging hike, consider Stoltzekleiven.
-It's nearly 800 stone steps, but that 1,000-foot (300-meter) elevation gain gets you absolutely superb views over the city and harbor.
+It's nearly 800 stone steps, but that 1,000-foot (300-m) elevation gain gets you absolutely superb views over the city and harbor.
 The trail was originally built by Sherpas from Nepal, and you're more likely to encounter locals running it than tourists (the record to reach the top stands at about seven minutes!).
 For the record, this trail also connects to Fløyen and Ulriken, passing lakes and woods.
 If you're hiking in Bergen, be sure to layer up!

 It's not a bad idea to get the Bergen Card, which will make public transport—the city has a good system—a breeze (and, more importantly, free).
 The buses and light rail are simple to figure out, and nearly everyone speaks English.
 Though not quite "like a local," tickets and information can be bought and had at the tourist information center next to Fisketorget in downtown Bergen.

-That being said, Bergen is compact and you owe it to yourself to explore it on foot.
+That being said, Bergen is compact, and you owe it to yourself to explore it on foot.
 Wander the narrow streets, spontaneously check out that cozy hole-in-the-wall you've been eyeing, and take that trail that leads up the hillside.
 It's what a local would do.